 - Gives a copy of the document with the pretext of it containing the rules of a trade union.

 - Which he knows or has reason to believe that it is not a correct copy of such rules and alteration and,

-- Shall be imposed with fine which may extend to two hundred rupees.
+- Shall be imposed with a fine which may extend to two hundred rupees.

-Section 33 contains the provisions with respect to the cognizance of offence.
-It says that no court which is inferior to presidency magistrate or magistrate of the first class shall try an offence under the Act. courts can take cognizance of the offences under the Act only in the following cases:
+Section 33 contains the provisions with respect to the cognizance of offences.
+It says that no court which is inferior to a presiding magistrate or a magistrate of the first class shall try an offence under the Act.
+The courts can take cognizance of the offences under the Act only in the following cases: